JulianT2013/v4-documentation/_v4 documentation/developer-headers-and-footers.md

 permalink: >
   https://gpdfv4.pv/v4-docs/developer-headers-and-footers/
 published: true
+kodex_post_likes_count:
+  - "0"
+kodex_post_dislikes_count:
+  - "0"
 ---
 ### Introduction [#introduction](#introduction){#introduction}

-Headers and footers are a powerful feature of the PDF rendering software, mPDF.
+Headers and footers are a powerful feature of the PDF rendering software, [mPDF](http://mpdf1.com/).
 They aren't just limited to every page either, you have granular control over which pages your headers and footers display on.

 ![Example of PDF header and footer](https://gpdfv4.pv/app/uploads/2015/11/header-footer-support.png)